Mahpara/Mobile-Communications/README.md

 project_1

-Everything is explainend in the pdf Moco_1
+Explainend in the file Moco_1

+project_2

+Explainend in the file Moco_2